 Click here to learn about the impact that occupation can have on fertility and pregnancy, as exhibited by a recent study conducted on female surgeons.

-In addition to other lifestyle factors, like smoking and drinking, occupational hazards can contribute to fertility challenges.
-While typically these occupational hazards typically pertain to exposure to toxic chemicals, other studies are coming out highlighting specific challenges around specific jobs.
-A recent study came out that suggested that female surgeons are at greater risk for infertility and pregnancy loss.
+Lifestyle factors like smoking, drinking, and occupational hazards can contribute to fertility challenges.
+While occupational hazards often pertains to exposure to toxic chemicals, other studies highlight challenges related to specific jobs.
+For example, a 2021 study examined the risk for infertility and pregnancy loss in female surgeons.

-In contrast to the 42%, the U.S. Department of Health reports that on average, 10-15% of confirmed pregnancies are lost.
-Of the women surveyed, half experienced major pregnancy complications.
-The surgeons most at risk for pregnancy complications were those who were working 12+ hours a week through their final trimester, showing the impacts of stress, lack of sleep, and little access to food and water during the workday.
+In the same study, half of the women surveyed experienced major pregnancy complications.
+Those most at risk for complications were those working 12 or more hours a week through their final trimester, showing the impacts of stress, lack of sleep, and decreased access to food and water on pregnancy.

-Working in the medical field, especially as a surgeon, requires grueling hours of very focused work.
-This study generally exhibits the tradeoff between occupation and fertility, but more specifically the importance of a culture change to better support female surgeons.
+Working as a surgeon requires grueling hours of very focused work.
+The 2021 study generally exhibits the tradeoff between occupation and fertility, but more specifically the importance of a culture change to better support female surgeons.